acorn-io/acorn-oss-workshop/acornfile.md

 }
 ```

-As the microservice will run in containers, we need to specify how the containers can be built or which image it is based on:
+As the microservice will run in containers, we need to specify either how the containers can be built or the image it is based on:

-- for the vote-ui, vote, worker, result and result-ui microservices we use the *build.context* property to reference the location of the Dockerfile that will be used to build the image
+- for *voteui*, *vote*, *worker*, *result* and *resultui* microservices we use the *build.context* property to reference the location of the Dockerfile which will be used to build the image
-- for db and redis we specify the image property
+- for *db* and *redis* we specify the image property

 Make sure the Acornfile now looks as follows: